ddenysov/purrsurance/apps/services/tool-context-get/README.md

 1. **SaveContext** stores information during conversation
 2. **GetContext** retrieves stored information when needed
 3. Both tools use the same storage (DynamoDB ChatHistory table)
+4. Both tools require sessionId parameter
-4. Both should be attached to the same agent for full functionality
+5. Both should be attached to the same agent for full functionality

 ## Architecture